 Africa’s prospects, in this 21st century, depend on the ability and willingness of her leaders to fully include women in local, national and international decision-making processes.
-This is one of the many principles envisaged by the Beijing Platform for Action and the African Charter on Human and People’s Rights.
+This is one of the many principles envisaged by the Beijing Platform for Action and it's great! the African Charter on Human and People’s Rights.
 Ghana is a signatory to most international conventions that seek the promotion and empowerment of women in the political landscape.
 However, Ghana still lags behind in demonstrating her commitment to representing women as voters, leaders and elected officers at the national and local level.

 Affirmative action, in the form of quota systems, is said to have led to an increase in women’s participation in politics in many African countries.
 Rwanda remains in a class of her own with 56.3% of her Members of Parliament being women; South Africa has 44.5%, Mozambique 39.2%; Uganda; 34.9%, Burkina Faso; 15.3% and Niger 13.3%.
 Sadly, Ghana has only 8.3%.
 At the local government level in Ghana the figures are no better.
 The 2010 Local Government elections managed to get only 10% of women either as elected or appointed Assembly Persons.